davidwilby/WhoCanIVoteFor/INSTALL.md

 # Update Welsh Translations

+Now that we are including common footer elements in dc_utils, we need to update the Welsh translations for these elements.
+To do this, we need to first create a symlink to the dc_utils library:

+`ln -s ../env/lib/python3.9/site-packages/dc_utils`

-After adding new translation tags to a template, run `django-admin makemessages -l cy --ignore='env*'` then `django-admin compilemessages --ignore='env'` to generate matching translation strings to be translated.
+After adding new translation tags to a template, run `django-admin makemessages -l cy --symlinks --ignore='env*'` then `django-admin compilemessages --ignore='env'` to generate matching translation strings to be translated.